-Many Moon hoax proponents claim that there is evidence of blatant fakery in the photographs that NASA presented to the world five decades ago.
+Many Moon hoax proponents claim that there is evidence of blatant fakery in the photographs that NASA presented to the world over half a century ago.
 Most of these claims, however, are based on a lack of understanding of the basic principles of photography.

 This is not really surprising, especially today, when many people have never used anything other than the fully automatic digital camera embedded in their mobile phone and therefore are unfamiliar with the technical issues of photography in general and know even less about the use, capabilities and limitations of chemical photography of the Sixties.